project-error/projecterror.dev/docs/npwd/framework/esx.md

 ```

 ### Final Notes
 Be sure your `server.cfg` resembled the example found within the [installation](../start/installation#example-final-config) page.
-As a reminder, `esx-npwd` may not work on older versions so be sure to use Overextended's [ESX](https://github.com/overextended/es_extended).
+As a reminder, `esx-npwd` may not work on older versions so be sure to use ESX [Legacy](https://github.com/esx-framework/esx-legacy).